ShawonAshraf/new-blog/content/2019-06-21-swift-pat-or-generics/index.md

 Static Dispatch is just the opposite.
 The compiler already knows what to do, has a clear idea about types in use, so it does everything during compile time.

 #### Is Static Dispatch faster?
 Comparatively, yes.
 But is it better than Dynamic Dispatch?
 You've to understand that both are for different tasks and your compiler is already designed to make them work pretty efficiently.
-What if, you get the opportunity to choose one from both?
+What if, you can use both and now, you've to choose one?

 ### Generics and Static Dispatch
 Let's re-write the same code using generics.
 A bit differently.